botpress/readme/docs/INTEGRATIONS/building-integrations/hitl.md

 # Production Example

-For a production-grade implementation, you can refer to the Zendesk integration maintained by the Botpress team.
-Check it out [here](https://github.com/botpress/botpress/tree/master/integrations/zendesk).
+For a production-grade implementation, you can refer to the [Zendesk integration](https://github.com/botpress/botpress/tree/master/integrations/zendesk) maintained by the Botpress team.